The Washington State University Pullman Catalog

 511 Field Inspection and Energy Auditing 4 Course Prerequisite: Admitted to the graduate certificate program in Energy Conscious Construction.
 Performance evaluation using field measurement equipment and comparing real life performance to that estimated during design.
 Typically offered Fall.

-513 Comprehensive Design Experience 4 Course Prerequisite: Admitted to the graduate certificate program in Energy Conscious Construction.
+513 [GRADCAPS] Comprehensive Design Experience 4 Course Prerequisite: Admitted to the graduate certificate program in Energy Conscious Construction.
 Design and evaluation of high-performing energy-efficient residential buildings by applying principles of building science and addressing issues of energy, carbon, and materials.
 Typically offered Spring.

 541 Building Energy Codes, Standards, and Rating Systems 3 Navigation and application of the current Washington residential energy code; employment of rating systems that exceed code requirements.
 Credit not granted for both SDC 441 and SDC 541.
 Offered at 400 and 500 level.
 Typically offered Summer Session.